lulzzz/Webretail-1/README.md

 # Webretail - RMS

-Retail Management System developed with Swift 4.0, Angular 4.0 and PostgreSQL.
+Retail Management System and e-Commerce developed with Swift 4.0, Angular 4.0 and PostgreSQL 10.0.

 #### Under active development.
 Please do not use.

+Try Demo <a href="http://webretail.cloud:8181">Webretail</a>
+usr: admin
+pwd: admin

+Try WebApp for eCommerce <a href="http://webretail.cloud">e-Commerce</a>

 ## Build Notes